veraramone/CV/VeraKireeva.md

 #### Avito
 *October 2018 — October 2021*

-Avito is Russian leading classified ads website, where users can buy and sell second-hand items, find a job, rent a home or buy a car.
-The site has almost 280 million visits per month.
+Avito is a leading classified ads website in Russia, where users can buy and sell second-hand items, find a job, rent a home, or buy a car.
+Avito has almost 280 million visits per month.

 **My responsibilities included:**